jadecobra/python_tdd_exercises/source/data structures: lists.rst

            self.assertEqual(a_list[-3], '')
            self.assertEqual(a_list[-2], '')
            self.assertEqual(a_list[-4], '')
-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_ for the next test
+    the terminal updates to show an :doc:`AssertionError` for the next test
 * update the value
   .. code-block:: python